Tragedy Struck on April 13, 2019

-On Saturday, April 13, 2019, a tornado devastated the THC’s Caddo Mounds State Historic Site.
-The visitors center building was destroyed by the storm, and the Caddo Grass House is gone.
-Many guests at the site were injured by the storm, and one visitor lost her life.
+On Saturday, April 13, 2019, a tornado devastated the Caddo Mounds State Historic Site.
+The visitors’ center was destroyed, and the Caddo Grass House was gone.
+Many guests were injured by the storm, and one visitor lost her life.

-We look forward to working with our partners and supporters on securing private support for this effort.
+We look forward to working with our partners and supporters to secure private funding for this effort.
 Please join us in preserving this sacred site and the living history of the Caddo people.